php-fig/fig-standards/proposed/extended-coding-style-guide.md

 but the sharing of those rules.

-[PSR-2][] was accepted in 2012 and since then a number of changes have been made to PHP which have implications for coding style guidelines.
+[PSR-2][] was accepted in 2012 and since then a number of changes have been made to PHP which has implications for coding style guidelines.
 Whilst [PSR-2] is very comprehensive of PHP functionality that existed at the time of writing, new functionality is very open to interpretation.
 This PSR therefore seeks to clarify the content of PSR-2 in a more modern context with new functionality available, and make the errata to PSR-2